The Gallery

 On the study & trade of historical objects.

-TenCate Art is a privately-held gallery dedicated to the connoisseurship and trade of European art from the late mediaeval through the early modern period — Old Master paintings on panel and canvas, polychrome sculpture from the Low Countries, Germany, Spain and Italy, illuminated manuscripts and incunabula, and objets de vertu including reliquaries, ivories, devotional bronzes and Wunderkammer curiosities.
+TenCate Art is a privately-held fine art gallery dedicated to the connoisseurship and trade of European art across every period — from Old Master paintings on panel and canvas and polychrome sculpture of the Low Countries, Germany, Spain and Italy, through illuminated manuscripts and objets de vertu, to modern and 20th-century masters in painting, sculpture and works on paper.

 Works are sourced through long-standing relationships with private estates, ecclesiastical collections, and the established international auction houses.
 Each acquisition is assessed against the current literature — catalogues raisonnés, exhibition catalogues, monographs and museum holdings — and, where relevant, discussed with academic specialists prior to offering.